tcmmichaelb139/word-censorer/README.md

 # Word Censoring

-- Built on Whisper and Python
+- Built on Whisper, Pydub, and Gradio.
 - Censors words or phrases in audio.
 - Supports frequency and custom audio censoring (this will continue where the last censorship stopped in the audio).